geraldb/geraldb.github.io/feedparser.md

-The `feedparser` gem lets you read in web feeds in the RSS 2.0 or Atom Publishing formats (using the built-in libraries) and normalizes the feed and item fields.
+The `feedparser` gem lets you read in web feeds in the RSS 2.0 or Atom Publishing formats (using the built-in libraries) and normalizes the feed and item fields e.g. `item.content` gets mapped to `item.content_encoded` in RSS 2.0 and to `item.content.content` in Atom and so on.

 ### `Feed` Struct

 #### Mappings

-Note: uses question mark (`?`) for optional elements (otherwise assume required elements)

 **Title 'n' Summary**

-Note: The Feed parser will remove all html tags and attributes from the title (RSS 2.0+Atom), description (RSS 2.0) and subtitle (Atom) content and will unescape HTML entities e.g. `&amp;` becomes & and so on - always resulting in plain vanilla text.
+Note: The Feed parser will remove all HTML tags and attributes from the title (RSS 2.0+Atom), description (RSS 2.0) and subtitle (Atom) content and will unescape HTML entities e.g. `&amp;` becomes & and so on - always resulting in plain vanilla text.